 The course is ideally suited to students who enjoy performance, design and/or directing and who may wish to continue to study the Arts leading to University, College and Further Education courses.

 Future careers include acting, teaching, therapy, journalism/media and theatre management.
-Drama is also helpful for any career where you need to present yourself well and communicate with others.
+Drama is also helpful for any career where you need to present yourself well and communicate with others i.e. Law, Marketing, Human Resources, Business.